-RNUD is a registered national Non-Governmental Organisation (Reg No. 69/05) bringing together all categories of Deaf people to address their social, economic, cultural and political needs.
-RNUD was established in 1989 by Deaf people with the aim of uniting themselves, raising awareness of the issues/concerns and how to address them.
-RNUD is a member of the National Union of Disabilities Organisations of Rwanda (NUDOR) and is affiliated to the World Federation of the Deaf (WFD).
-RNUD also works in partnership with Voluntary Service Overseas (VSO) Rwanda, Malmo Deaf club – Sweden, Disability Rights Fund and Kentalis International Foundation and local government.
+Rwanda National Union of the Deaf (RNUD) is a registered National non-governmental organization bringing together all categories of Deaf people in Rwanda.
+RNUD was established in 1989 by Deaf people in the view of uniting and to raise awareness on their needs and concerns.
+RNUD is a member of the National Union of Disability Organizations of Rwanda (NUDOR) and is affiliated to the World Federation of the Deaf (WFD) and the works in partnership with Rwanda Governance Board (RGB), and the National Council of Persons with Disabilities (NCPD).

 Deaf people formed RNUD after realizing that their needs and concerns were ignored by the wider society.
 RNUD’s primary task is to look after the interests of Deaf people, communicating in sign language to provide services for them, address their concerns and to act as the expert in deafness.
 However, the Association collapsed as a result of the genocide that hit Rwanda, in 1994 during which most of the founding members were killed.